National Leadership Program, Spring 2019

 Her volunteer work includes UNICEF’s inclusive education task force, Vice President of US International Council on Disability (USICD), the Southern California Olympian and Paralympian Association (SCOPA), and the US Olympian and Paralympian Association (USOPA).
 She was an Athlete Services Coordinator for the 2010 Winter Paralympic games and in 2012-2016 served on the United States Olympic Committee’s Athlete Advisory Council.

 Cable is grateful she grew up playing outdoors with her two sisters, her brother and neighborhood friends.
 Her desire for fun and adventure kindled with family and friends has been a compass when choosing a direction for her life.
 It’s true her spinal cord injury was not a choice, but what she did after that has continued to include fun and adventure.
 Her love of learning keeps her listening to podcasts, reading and engaging in stimulating conversations and relationships.
 She gave up cooking and gardening to spend time seeking out well-prepared meals and exploring public gardens.
-She is energized by this new adventure with RespectAbility.

 JOIN OUR TEAM!

 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 Learn more about the National Leadership Program and apply for the next cohort!
 Contact BenS@RespectAbility.org for more information.